 Earlier work on assisted dying

 In 2011 a new Commission on Assisted Dying was established, as a way of preparing for Lord Falconer’s bill.
-The BHA was invited to give evidence to the Committee.
+Humanists UK was invited to give evidence to the Committee.
 We gave oral evidence in March, followed by a written submission in April.

 In February 2010, we supported calls for an independent inquiry into the law on assisted dying for terminally ill adults, and briefed members of the House of Lords for a debate on the issue, and in March we urged MPs to call for legalisation of assisted dying in the UK.